 – Gain a better understanding of how early intervention vocational services work for people with SCI by:

-- Observing components of early vocational rehabilitation for four people who have had a SCI and are on Burwood Spinal Unit over a 3-4 month period
+- Observing components of early vocational rehabilitation for people who have had a SCI and are receiving rehabilitation at the Burwood Spinal Unit over a 3-4 month period

 - Interviewing people receiving or contributing to early vocational rehabilitation for these four selected people